Consumer Tips

 Example: You fell behind on a payment due January 1, 2000.
 The account was charged off for non-payment in June 2000.
 In December 2000, it was turned over to a collection agency.
 The 7½ year period starts January 2000, when you first missed that payment.
 The collection agency is required to report that January 1, 2000 date to the credit reporting agency so it won't be reported longer than it should be.
 This doesn't always happen, so be sure to check your credit report for that detail.

-• Fact #4: You decide to cosign a loan for a friend or relative.
+Tip: It's illegal for collection agencies to tell you they can report information forever if you don't pay. - Fact #4: You decide to cosign a loan for a friend or relative.
 As the cosigner, you must worry about the debt affecting your credit report even if it is paid on time.

 You may want to help out a friend, child, relative or even employee by cosigning a loan for them.
 Think very carefully before you do.
 The main reason most people need a cosigner is because they have bad credit or no credit.
 If they don't manage the new loan well, the cosigner will suffer.